Unity-Technologies/2d-extras/Documentation~/Brushes.md

 # Scriptable Brushes

-Scriptable Brushes are Grid Brushes which can paint items based on the position and conditions of the targeted position on the GridLayout.
-The paint behavior can be modified by the current editing Tool selected, such as Erase or Floodfill.
+You can script Brushes to paint items based on the position and conditions of the cell it targets on the Grid Layout.
+Brush paint behavior can be further modified by the selected editing Tool,  such as __Erase__ or __Floodfill__.

-Here are some implementations of Scriptables Brushes which can help save time in designing your Tilemap:
+Here are some implementations of __Scriptables Brushes__ which can help save time when designing your Tilemap:

 - [Game Object Brush](GameObjectBrush.md)
 - [Random Brush](RandomBrush.md)